wasiahmad/ACE05-Processor/README.md

 APW_ENG_20030406.0191.v2.json
 ```

-Where, `APW_ENG_20030406.0191` is a document filename.
+Where `APW_ENG_20030406.0191` is a document filename.
 To learn about the `conllu`, `v1.json`, and `v2.json` files, keep reading the details.

 ## Details of Preprocessing

-The following is the description of how I perform the preprocessing.
+The following is a description of how I perform the preprocessing.
 There are two steps in the dataset preprocessing.

 - **[Step1]** Extract the entities, events, and relations from the raw ACE05 dataset.
 - **[Step2]** Extract the word indices for the entities, events, and relations.
 Due to the complexity of matching character indices to the word indices, after preprocessing the ACE05 dataset, we lose a few entity/event/relation information.